 - Sunpatiens, impatiens, pentas and other warm season annuals

 Yellow flowers stand out on a bright sunny day and on cloudy, gray days.
-They are unique in that you can also attain a yellow-color garden with chartreuse, lime green plants as well for an interest play on shades of yellow.
+They are unique in that you can also attain a yellow-color garden with chartreuse, lime green plants as well as for an interest play on shades of yellow.

 - Coreopsis (tickseed)